 - a.
 RSAT's acceptance policy prohibits discrimination in accepting referrals on the basis of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability, source of income, status as a victim of an intrafamily offense, or place of residence or business. - b.
-One of the primary goals of this program is to provide participants with access to comprehensive health care, including mental health services, and support services during incarceration and upon re-entry into the community that will facilitate continuity of care and help them maintain their sobriety. - c.
-DOC provides comprehensive health care services through its medical contractor that include but are not limited to: (24) twenty four-hour emergency medical, dental and mental health care.
-Staff, volunteers and contractors receive pre-service and annual in-service training that addresses emergency situations, CPR, first aid, signs and symptoms of mental illness, intellectual disabilities, and chemical dependency, and patient transfer procedures.
-The pre-service and annual in-service training include a comprehensive presentation on suicide prevention, interventions, and the importance of integrated health and mental health services with the substance abuse treatment program. - d.
-The DOC recognizes the need to accommodate the special needs of individuals and approves health education training to staff and participants in both prevention and control of threatening diseases.
-Allowances and appropriate modifications to the clinical program are made to ensure that mental health services are provided.
+One of the primary goals of this program is to provide participants with access to comprehensive health care, including mental health services, and support services during incarceration and upon re-entry into the community that will facilitate continuity of care and help participants maintain their sobriety. - c.
+DOC provides comprehensive health care services through its medical contractor that include but are not limited to: (24) twenty-four-hour emergency medical, dental, and mental health care.
+Staff, volunteers, and contractors receive pre-service and annual in-service training that addresses emergency situations, CPR, first aid, signs and symptoms of mental illness, intellectual disabilities, chemical dependency, and patient transfer procedures.
+The preservice and annual in-service training includes a comprehensive presentation on suicide prevention, interventions, and the importance of integrated health and mental health services with the substance use treatment program. - d.
+DOC recognizes the need to accommodate the special needs of individuals and approves health education training to staff and participants in both prevention and control of threatening diseases.
+Allowances and appropriate modifications to the clinical program are made to ensure that mental health services are provided. - e.
+Participants, as well as all other DOC inmates, are afforded the right to access the DOC's grievance system under the DOC program statements for complaints related to health care and program services.
+Participants' rights and responsibilities are explained to them upon admission to the program verbally and in writing in a language that they can understand, and participant confidentiality is strictly maintained in the handling of all program member identifying materials. - f.
+Some of the program participants who may need residential treatment upon reentry into the community may be linked with the Department of Behavioral

-DISTRICT OF COLUMBIA DEPARTMENT OF CORRECTIONS EFFECTIVE DATE: November 17, 2015 Page 10 of 30 POLICY AND PROCEDURE SUPERSEDES: 6050.3A March 9, 2010 REVIEW DATE: November 17, 2016 SUBJECT: RESIDENTIAL SUBSTANC E ABUSE TREATMEN NT PROGRAM (RSAT) NUMBER: 6050.3B Attachments: Attachment A - RSAT Orientation Handbook Attachment B - RSAT Referral Form Attachment C - RSAT Case Conference Form Attachment D - Termination of Service Form
+DISTRICT OF COLUMBIA EFFECTIVE DATE: March 31, 2017 Page 10 of 26

+DEPARTMENT OF CORRE CTIONS

+SUPERSEDES: 6050.3B

+POLICY AND PROCEDURE November 17, 2015

+REVIEW DATE: March 31, 2018

+SUBJECT: RESIDENTIAL SUBSTANCE ABUSE TREATMENT PROGRAM (RSAT)

+NUMBER: 6050.3C

+Attachments: Attachment A - RSAT Orier ntation Handbook

+Attachment B - RSAT Refe rral Form

+Attachment C - Individual Treatment Plan

+Attachment D - Termination o n of Service Form